 Nicotine Unfairly Blamed for [Redacted]’s Antics

-Manzanita 2015 — Soon after [Redacted] turned a minor altercation into a tense life or death scenario Saturday night, friends of the man unjustly placed the blame for his questionable behavior on nicotine, sources confirmed.
+Manzanita 2015 – Soon after Randy Haj turned a minor altercation into a tense life or death scenario Saturday night, friends of the man unjustly placed the blame for his questionable behavior on nicotine, sources confirmed.

-'[Redacted] can really mouth off after burning a few heaters,' said Kyle Tull, 28, unfairly accusing the psychotropic chemical of being responsible for [Redacted]'s sharp witted insults and rash decision-making, traits that are in fact fundamental features of his personality and equally present when he's completely sober.
+'Randy can really mouth off after burning a few heaters,' said Kyle Tull, 28, unfairly accusing the psychotropic chemical of being responsible for Haj's sharp witted insults and rash decision-making, traits that are in fact fundamental features of his personality and equally present when he's completely sober.

-At press time, [Redacted] was busy sucking down a ciggy while casually talking trash to a rough looking fellow holding a shotgun.
+At press time, Haj was busy sucking down a ciggy while casually talking trash to a rough looking fellow holding a shotgun.

 Comment